All Episodes

 We'll keep you informed and entertained without ruining your day.

-Normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Join us every Tuesday and Thursday, normally, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-I mentioned on Monday and on this program and on TV, New York State's Department of Health and their new health policies, which are beyond divisive and destructive, but
+I mentioned on Monday and on this program and on TV, New York State's Department of Health and their new health policies, which are beyond divisive and destructive, but their new guidelines are rationing scarce,

-But their new guidelines are rationing scarce, life-saving, uh these oral antiviral medications, monoclonal antibody infusions and shots, uh the ones that have been proven the most effective therapeutics, according to every doctor we talk to.
+life-saving, these oral antiviral medications, monoclonal antibody infusions and shots, the ones that have been proven the most effective therapeutics, according to every doctor we talk to.

-Um, and by the way, they are instructing providers now to consider race and ethnicity and give preference to those who are black, indigenous, and people of color.
+And by the way, they are instructing providers now to consider race and ethnicity and give preference to those who are black, indigenous, and people of color.

 Now, you would think, well, that's racist.

-Why don't we give it to the people that need it the most and to the people that are sickest or whatever it happens to be?
+Why don't we give it to the people that need it the most and the people that are sickest or whatever it happens to be?

-Uh I don't think we should be factoring in race in any way.
+I don't think we should be factoring in race in any way.

 And by the way, it's not the only example.

-The group, the you know, what do we want dead cops?
+You know, what do we want dead cops?

-Why don't we want them now?
+When do we want them now?

-Uh, these health policies in New York, are they racist?
+These health policies in New York, are they racist?

-He had an op-ed in the New York Post decrying New York State's new racial risk factor guidelines.
+Anyway, joining us, Competitive Enterprise Institute, Dr. Joel Zimberg, he had an op-ed in the New York Post decrying New York State's new racial risk factor guidelines.

-I've known him many years, great guy, Ken Blackwell.
+I've known him many years.

-Uh he's a former mayor of Cincinnati and the Ohio State Treasurer, Ohio Secretary of State.
+He's the former mayor of Cincinnati and the Ohio State Treasurer, Ohio Secretary of State.

-Uh we welcome him back to the program.
+We welcome him back to the program.

 Ken, let's start with you.

-Um first the policies in New York, your thoughts.
+First, the policies in New York, your thoughts.

 Hi, son.